Installing SNooPy2

 Required Modules

 Here is a table showing what's needed and if it's available in several popular python distributions.
-The version in parentheses are the versions I use when developing.
+The version in parentheses are the latest versions I got to work.
 You will need a C compiler and a fortran compiler (gfortran) in order to build certain packages from source.
 Note: many of these can be installed using setuptools' easy_install script.

 * only needed for the CSP internal version of SNooPy (to access our SQL database) or if you want to setup your own SQL database.